pr0r3r/request-simplifier/README.md

 #### Simplify a request
 Right-click on a request in Repeater or HTTP history and choose:  `Extensions > Request Simplifier > Simplify`
-This opens a copy of an HTTP request in a new Repeater with unnecessary headers and cookies removed based on your saved or default settings.
+This opens a copy of an HTTP request in a new Repeater tab with unnecessary headers and cookies removed based on your saved or default settings.

 #### ⚙️ Configure what gets removed
 Right-click on a request and choose: `Extensions > Request Simplifier > Settings`